 7. Pesto and Roasted Red Pepper Deviled Eggs: Another great deviled eggs recipe, this would be wonderful paired with a hearty salad.

-8. Vegetable Egg Crepes: Thin egg crepes pillow a colorful stack of peppers for a tasty, visual pleasing breakfast or brunch entree.
+8. Vegetable Egg Crepes: Thin egg crepes pillow a colorful stack of peppers for a tasty, visually pleasing breakfast or brunch entree.

 9. Egg White Frittata with Tomatoes, Spinach, Mushrooms and Goat Cheese: As the saying goes: everything but the kitchen sink (and the chametz!) can go into this egg white omelet.

 10. Omelet Roulade: A perfect way to feed a large group, the omelet cooks quickly and easily in the oven leaving you to enjoy your guests.